This module is designed to allow you to easily select different fonts for different parts of the KDE Desktop.

 For example, if you have selected several different font faces above, and realize they are all a size too big (this often happens when you change screen resolution, for instance), you can apply a new font size to all the fonts, without affecting your customized font faces and styles.

-Default anti-aliasing settings are those used system wide by your distribution and labelled System Settings.
+Default anti-aliasing settings are those used system wide by your distribution and labelled Vendor Default.
 You can disable all anti-aliasing by choosing Disabled in the drop down box.

 Placing a mark in the Exclude range: checkbox will allow you to specify which range of fonts will not be anti-aliased.
-This range is specified with the two combo boxes on the same line.
+This range is specified with the two combo boxes below.

-You can also choose the method that KDE uses to create an anti-alias look to your fonts, and how strongly it should be applied.
+You can also choose the method used to create an anti-alias look to your fonts, and how strongly it should be applied changing the Sub-pixel rendering and font hinting.
 If you are not familiar with the individual methods, you should leave this option alone.

-The ability to use anti-aliased fonts and icons requires that you have support in both X and the Qt™ toolkit, that you have suitable fonts installed, and that you are using the built-in font serving capabilities of the X server.
-If you still are having problems, please contact the appropriate KDE mailing list, or check the FAQ.
+The ability to use anti-aliased fonts and icons requires that you have support in both the display server and the Qt™ toolkit, that you have suitable fonts installed, and that you are using the built-in font serving capabilities of the display server.
+If you still are having problems, please contact the appropriate KDE mailing list.

 Force fonts DPI: proposes you an alternate DPI other than your system one which is used as default when this setting is on Disabled.
 You can check what DPI your X server is set to by running